GSA-TTS/cg-logshipper/TROUBLESHOOTING.md

 # Troubleshooting

 ## New Relic (nrlogs)

+### TODO: replace with "newrelic" examples

 These examples use the default "dummy" input and the "nrlogs" output in fluentbit.conf, with  `log_level info`.

 Follow the instructions in README.md to push the app and display the logs.

+You can get the full set of options for the nrlogs plugin by running this command:

+  `/home/vcap/deps/0/apt/opt/fluent-bit/bin/fluent-bit -o nrlogs -h`

 ### Success
 A successful startup for output to New Relic will show messages like this: